tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/21_stores_model.png">
 <br>

-After training, the model gets stored in the mothe directory as 'mothe_model.h5py'.
+After training, the model gets stored in the mothe directory as *mothe_model.h5py*.
 This model will be used to detect and track animals in the test videos.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/22_start_detection.png">
 <br>

+**For testing -**
+You can completely skip this step if you want to run MOTHe on wasp or blackbuck videos.
+For these videos, trained models are already saved in the repository.

+**Step 4: Object detection**

+This module will detect the animals (object of interest) in the video frames.
+As mentioned earlier, this process is done in two steps - first the code predicts the areas in which animal may be potentially present (localisation) and then these areas are passes to the network for classification task.
+For localisation, we need thrsholding approach which gives us regions which have animals as well as background noise.
 Initiate the detection process by using the following command.
 Make sure to enter the name of a test video and the correct model name as arguments.
-Please use the link provided below to use an already trained model.
+You can use the already trained model availab;le in MOTHe Github repository to run detection on blackbuck or wasp videos.
 Rename the model and provide the same in the argument section of the detection method.

-**_mothe.detection("path/to/the/video/file", "path/to/the/trained/model")_**
+`$ mothe.detection("path/to/the/video/file", "path/to/the/trained/model")`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/23_stores_video_csv.png">
 <br>

-After the successful detection, a detection video and csv are generated in the mothe folder.
+After the successful detection, a detection video and *.csv* are generated in the mothe folder.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/24_start_tracking.png">
 <br>

+**STep 5: Object tracking**
+This step is used to ascribe unique IDs to the detected animals and it gives us thetrajectoris of the animals.
+It will use the detections from previous step.
+Hence, the input for this step would be original video clip and *.csv* generated in the previous step.
 Initiate the tracking process by using the following command.
 Make sure to enter the name of a test video and the correct model name as arguments.
 The model used here is the same model that is used by the detection step.

-**_mothe.tracking("path/to/the/video/file", "path/to/the/trained/model")_**
+`$ mothe.tracking("path/to/the/video/file", "path/to/the/trained/model")`

 <br>